sambit221/Handwritten-digits-classification/README.md

 Dataset used - digits dataset

 * We can also access this data from the scikit-learn library.
 There are 506 samples and 13 feature variables in this dataset.
-The objective is to predict the value of prices of the house using the given features.
+The objective is to predict the value of prices of the house using the given features in the dataset.

 ## Description Of Dataset
 The digits dataset consists of 8x8 pixel images of digits.
 The images attribute of the dataset stores 8x8 arrays of grayscale values for each image.
 We will use these arrays to visualize the first 4 images.
 The target attribute of the dataset stores the digit each image represents